SakuraACGN/setu-class/README.md

 4. If noimg=true is set, the server will only return json in API 2.
 5. If loli=true is set, the server will use lolicon api and ignore url parameter.
 6. If class=9 is set, the server will return class from 0 to 8.
+7. If class=0 is set, the server will not predict class and behave as a image proxy.

 #### 2. Classify posted data (commented)
 > /classdat